Understanding Bladder Cancer

 Papillary tumors stick out from the bladder lining on a stalk.
 They tend to grow into the bladder cavity, away from the bladder wall, instead of deeper into the layers of the bladder wall.

-Sessile (flat) tumors do not stick out from the bladder lining.
-Sessile tumors are much more likely than papillary tumors to grow deeper into the layers of the bladder wall.
+Flat tumors do not stick out from the bladder lining.
+These tumors are much more likely than papillary tumors to grow deeper into the layers of the bladder wall.

 Each type of tumor can be present in one or more areas of the bladder, and more than one type can be present at the same time.